2 Days in El Calafate Itinerary

 • Tours: If you’re visiting El Calafate during high season, you’ll want to make sure you book your tours in advance.
 The most popular experiences (like ice trekking and glacier boat tours) can fill up days ahead.

 • Accommodations: The same thing goes for booking your hotel in El Calafate.
 If you want to stay at a particular place, book well in advance.
-This is one of the more popular destinations in Patagonia and most hotels will be operating at full capacity during the summer months.
+This is one of the more popular destinations in Patagonia and most hotels and glamping domes will be operating at full capacity during the summer months.

 BOOK YOUR TRIP TO ARGENTINA